PROCESS

 • 1.
 EXPLORATION

-Bespoke Cabinetry is a very personal process and the first step is about exploring whether this is a good fit.
+The process of creating bespoke cabinetry and furniture can be a very personal one, and the first step is about exploring if what you need fits with what I do.
 The questions below are worth considering as you enquire:

 - Does this project need to be custom-made?

-- Do you want to commission a project that reflects precision, quality and care as a priority over a fixed timeframe?
+- Do you want to commission a project that reflects precision, quality and care?

-- Do you value a collaborative process with clear and respectful communication?
+- Do you value a collaborative process with clear communication?

 - Are you open to working with the natural flow & timing of the project?